Summer 2026 — Policies

 • We will regrade serious errors in judgment; we will not regrade partial credit judgment calls.

-• When regrading, we reserve the right to regrade the entire exam, quiz, assignment, or POTD, which may result in either an increase or a decrease in your grade.
-We are not trying to scare off students whose exams or assignments were graded incorrectly, but we are trying to avoid frivolous requests.
+• When regrading, we reserve the right to regrade the entire submission, which may result in either an increase or a decrease in your grade.
+We are not trying to scare off students whose work was graded incorrectly, but we are trying to avoid frivolous requests.

 What should be regraded?